Zwembad Domein Hofstade

 Hofstade Plage

-In the 1920’s the domain spontaneously became a touristic place, but without facilities.
+In the 1920s, the domain spontaneously became a touristic place, but without facilities.
 More and more people went here in the hot summers to search for both cool water and recreation.
-However in 1925 the city of Mechelen claimed the lakes, they were needed to provide the city of water.
-The lakes were fenced off and armed guards protected the place.
-As a result the local people and the press started a campaign to get the domain back.
+However, in 1925 the city of Mechelen claimed the lakes, they were needed to provide the city of water.
+The lakes were fenced off, and armed guards protected the place.
+As a result, the local people and the press started a campaign to get the domain back.

 It took until 1933 before Hofstade Plage, was a public park again.
-Thereupon the site was opened by King Albert.
+Thereupon, the site was opened by King Albert.
 A private company run the place and opened a small beach and some catering buildings around it.
-The following years the place got busier day by day.
+The following years, the place got busier day by day.
 About 35 thousand people enjoyed the beach on a sunny day.
 There was a roller skating rink, a cycling track for bikes and also a tennis courts.
-In addition many restaurants and drinking establishments were grouped together in a square and named Vieux Marché.
+In addition, many restaurants and drinking establishments were grouped together in a square and named Vieux Marché.

 The 1937 masterplan

 A new master plan for the park was fully developed in 1937 by architect Victor Bourgeois.
-As a result the cafes and dance halls were demolished.
+As a result, the cafés and dance halls were demolished.
 The new infrastructure had to be more sport-oriented.
 The added infrastructure also included a large outdoor swimming pool.
 The accompanying buildings were designed by the architect Charles Van Nueten.
 The beach building, already built in 1938, was designed by Maxime Wynants.
 There were several food and beverage outlets and an elevated promenade.
 The large boathouse was designed by Félix Milan.

 Open air swimming pool

 The open air swimming pool was built on the old beach.
 The pool was 100 by 50 meter and was 1.60 m deep.
-This open air pool was the biggest in Europe for several years.
+This open air pool was the biggest in Europe for many years.
 Hofstade had 200 changing rooms.
 During the Second World War the domain got in German hands, they used the field as a military site.
-In 1944 the Americans take over the domain and it was used as an army truck repair site for several years.
+In 1944 the Americans take over the domain, and it was used as an army truck repair site for various years.
 In 1978, the large outdoor pool was taken out of use, the buildings were abandoned in 1990.
 I visited ‘Domein Hofstade’ in 2006 and 2015.